$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: Preliminaries

-This operator is graph closable as an operator $L^{p,q-1}_\gamma(M,L_Z)\rightarrow L^{p,q}_\gamma(M,L_Z)$, and as for the $\dq$-operator, we denote by $\theta_s$ its minimal closed extension, i.e. the closure of the graph, and by $\theta_w$ the maximal closed extension, that is the $\theta$-operator in the sense of distributions with respect to compact subsets of $M-E$.
-By \eqref{eq:theta}, it follows that
+This operator is graph closable as an operator $L^2_{p,q}(N,F)\rightarrow L^2_{p,q-1}(N,F)$, and as for the $\dq$-operator, we denote by $\theta_{min}$ its minimal closed extension, i.e. the closure of the graph, and by $\theta_{max}$ the maximal closed extension, that is the $\theta$-operator in the sense of distributions with respect to compact subsets of $N$.